 Thanksgiving is about family, friends and tradition.
 This day is also about food, whether people are cooking or ordering it.
 There are many opportunities here.

 First, not every family wants to cook all day to have a feast.
 More consumers are moving away from the stress and having their meals catered.
 For advertisers that offer this, you’ll want to engage them to start talking about it in October.
 Let people plan out what they want.
-You could run these spots on broadcast channels and then target them based on demographics on OTT/CTV and display ads.
+They could run these spots on radio and then target them based on demographics on OTT/CTV and display ads.

-For those who want to cook, grocery stores need to up to their game in helping America prepare that Thanksgiving meal.
-As you’ll recall, curbside pickup is still a growth segment for grocery stores, so that’s one message to consider.
+For those who want to cook, grocery stores need to up their game in helping America prepare that Thanksgiving meal.
+Curbside pickup and delivery are still a growth segment for grocery stores, so that’s one message to consider.
 Grocers can also create Thanksgiving bundles with turkey and all the fixings to make it convenient for consumers.
-Promote this via radio, TV and social media.
+Promote this via radio, display and social media.

 The other alternative is people who want to dine out on Thanksgiving.
 That’s been growing in popularity, so if your restaurant advertisers are hosting, they’ll want to get traction on reservations early.
-Use email marketing and mobile messaging campaigns to reach former diners.
+Use email marketing campaigns to reach potential diners.
 Then, add social media to target the demographics most likely to want to dine out on the holiday.
 An SEM campaign to attract reservations is another tactic to add.

-The current trend seems to be consumers who engage with brands and purchase from them in multiple channels.
+Local businesses should be concentrating on advertising for foot traffic and e-commerce.
+Most consumers do both.
 The thrill of in-store shopping on Black Friday will remain for some, while others are happy to click away.

-To attract shoppers to local stores, propose some Small Business Saturday promotions on social media and radio.
+To attract shoppers to local stores, suggest some Small Business Saturday promotions on social media and radio.
 Use a special promo for either in-store or online shopping.

 Additionally, you may want to talk to your retail customers about highlighting curbside pickup for orders, so people can order online and pick up their goods.

-General promos for discounts on the shopping weekend are a good fit for display ads with geofencing, mobile messaging and email.
+General promos for discounts on the shopping weekend are a good fit for geofencing and OTT/CTV.

 Consider the messaging your advertisers need to present to consumers.
 If they want in-store shoppers, they’ll need a compelling offer, such as exclusives for shoppers who come into the store.
 If they’d prefer more online orders, they should tailor the message to highlight free and fast shipping.